caseymarquis/csick/README.md

 # CSick

 CSick is a testing framework for c.
-Its sort of like webpack-dev-server, but for running tests on c files.
+It's sort of like webpack-dev-server, but for running tests on c files.

 ![Sample Testing Image](https://raw.githubusercontent.com/caseymarquis/csick/master/docs/sample.png)